-The first time I went to therapy, my parents chose a psychotherapist quickly (an easier decision than which mechanic they took their car to).
-The way they found this nutter-butter-can-of-cashews was that my first pediatrician didn't know what to do for my nightly all-night/every night nightmares and so he sent me to a therapist.
-He thought she was good because of her seemingly impressive pedigree, and let me let them tell you as they told everyone who asked, "She did therapy on the Prime Minister from Israel."
-Even at ten I found this bit of information troubling and logistically dubious, as we lived in a beachside suburb in Los Angeles and the Prime Minister from Israel lived in Israel.
+The first time I went to therapy, my parents chose a psychotherapist quickly (an easier decision than which mechanic to use).
+The way they found this nutter-butter-can-of-cashews: My first pediatrician didn't know what to do for my all-night, every night nightmares, and so he sent me to a therapist.
+He thought she was good because of her seemingly impressive pedigree.
+And let me let them tell you as they told everyone who asked: "She did therapy on the Prime Minister from Israel."
+Even at age 10, I found this bit of information troubling and logistically dubious, as we lived in a beachside suburb in Los Angeles and the Prime Minister from Israel lived in Israel.

 Here are a few examples of her wacky behavior:

 1. She ate cottage cheese with her mouth open during our sessions.
-I feel sure that her mouth full of curds gave me more nightmares rather than less.
+I feel sure that her mouth full of curds gave me more nightmares.

 2. She read her mail during our sessions.
 While I get that my 10-year-old chatter was not very stimulating, she was getting paid to listen to me and not to read what the latest edition of Readers Digest said about how to declutter your desk.
 Good God, do I wish I was making this stuff up.

 3. I have since learned that she asked patients for rides to the airport.
-She never asked me for a ride, but I was only ten and I didn't even have a bike.
+She never asked me for a ride, but I was only 10 and I didn't even own a bike.

-I thought, as a public service of sorts, and since I am a therapist and since I write about being in therapy, it might be a good thing if I shared some thoughts about picking a therapist---should you ever find yourself in need of one---as they can be harder to find than a good mechanic.
+I thought, as a public service of sorts, and because I am a therapist and I write about being in therapy, it might be a good thing if I shared some thoughts about picking a therapist—should you ever find yourself in need of one—as they can be harder to find than a good mechanic.

 1. Ask friends and family

 Ask friends who are in therapy if they like their therapist.
-If they do, find out what it is they like about them and ask your friend to ask her therapist for a list of referrals.
-I have never gotten a good referral that way but I have given out some good referrals because friends have asked me if my therapist knew anyone for them.
+If they do, find out what it is they like about them and ask your friends to ask their therapists for referral lists.
+I have never gotten a good referral that way, but I have given out some good referrals because friends have asked me if my therapist knew anyone for them.

-If none of your friends are in therapy or if they tell you that they don't like their therapist and how they keep going just because they don't want to hurt the therapist's feelings, it is best to get a referral elsewhere.
-I have gotten my most of my referrals by calling institutes (Jungian/Psychodynamic/Psychoanalytic) to find out what therapists were in my area.
-That said, you don't want a therapist who is convenient---you want a therapist who is good.
+If none of your friends are in therapy or if they tell you that they don't like their therapist and how they keep going just because they don't want to hurt the therapist's feelings, it's best to get a referral elsewhere.
+I have gotten my most of my referrals by calling institutes (Jungian, Psychodynamic, Psychoanalytic) for therapists in my area.
+That said, you don't want a therapist who is convenient—you want a therapist who is good.
 Good and convenient do not often go hand in hand.
-I could have a therapist that is only five minutes from my house but I believe Igor is worth the hour drive.
-And, I find the 60-minute drive home to be an important time to process my feelings.
+I could have a therapist that is only five minutes from my house, but I believe Igor is worth the hour drive.
+And, I find the drive home to be an important time to process my feelings.

 Many institutes have a service in which a clinic director will do an intake and determine what therapist in the community might be a good fit for you.
 That is a wonderful way to find a therapist if you don't have a referral source.